Alexander Melnikov (politician)

-Alexander Melnikov was born on 20 October 1930 in the small town Orekhovo-Zuyevo of Moscow Region in a family of public servants.
+Biography

 In 1953 after graduating from Moscow State University of Civil Engineering at the age of 23 began his career in Siberia where he started working as an engineer on Sovien Nuclear project near Tomsk (firstly the object was called "Post box number 5", later becoming Tomsk-7 town, the future Seversk town).
 In 1953–1955 was the supervising engineer of Siberian Chemical Plant.

 In 1957 got second higher education in University of Marxism–Leninism, later the same year joined the Communist Party.